fungenomics/CoRAL/README.md

 The tools selected in **consensus** section can either be 'all' (which uses all the tools in **tools_to_run**) or a list of tools to include.

 The consensus can be calculated as the majority vote, specifying the minimum of tool agreement or/and with CAWPE specifying the mode: CAWPE_CT (using the performance of each tool predicting an specific cell-type) or CAWPE_T (performance of each tool).
-CAWPE only works if the benchmarking workflow has been run.
+CAWPE only works if the benchmarking pipeline has been run.

 At least one consensus type needs to be specified.